mangrovedao/mangrove-core/test/core/gas/README.md

 We test gas usage for various scenarios.
 This can be used to determine gas usage for a strat's `makerExecute` or `makerPosthook` functions.
 The absolute values are rarely used, instead a strat builder should verify their gas usage in some specific scenario (e.g. with posthook updating the same offer list as its taken on, where the offer list has other offers on the same tick as a new offer is created on) and then compare deltas to other scenarios tested here and use it to set a `gasreq` for their strat which covers the desired worst-case scenarios.
 The gas measurements are for the inner-most operation.

+The measured functions often take a `logPrice` argument, but the gas differences are related to differences in the `tick` structures.
+So the actual `logPrice` is not important, it is the resulting `tick` that is important for gas estimates.

 ## Scenarios

 The main functions to test are: